neuroninterpretation/EIIC/README.md

 #### Using Concept Filtering

-The complete results can be cloned from https://drive.google.com/file/d/15xbXfjeVT-eFMtIxN9rYI-KmG3a4qy3q/.
+The complete results is at: Compositional_Explanation/using_concept_filtering/results-TransE-Dismult-TransD-ProjE_CLIP.csv.